 - ORCA card.
 Tap your ORCA card on the card reader for fare payment as you get on the bus.
 (ORCA cards automatically keep track of the appropriate fare and provide two-hour transfers.)
-You can reload an ORCA card online, in person at a customer service center or at an ORCA vending machine.
+You can reload an ORCA card online, or at an ORCA vending machine.

 Catch the bus.

 - Plan to arrive before your bus is scheduled, as buses sometimes run a few minutes early.

 - Pay attention to the side of the road you need to catch your bus on to ensure you're going the right direction.

 - Identify your bus by checking the route numbers along the top and side of the bus.

 - Signs at the bus stop list which routes serve that stop, so you know where to wait.

 - Timetables at most bus stops show you the estimated arrival times for different stops along the bus's route.
 OneBusAway is a free smartphone app that shows real-time arrival information for buses at your stop.